 The purpose of this folder is not to preach.
-The reason we lay this out, is that we want you to know how we see things, what our values and priorities are.
+We want to introduce ourselves to you.
+We lay this out because we want you to know how we see things, what our values and priorities are.
 Maybe (probably) you see the world in a similar way, maybe not.
-This provides a platform for mutual understanding early on.
-We are delighted when we help an organic farm or work with a client to find renewable energy solutions, but we do not shy away from “dirty” business.
-We have always been in business of improving effectiveness, lowering wastes and minimizing losses.
-Improving operations of a polluter can have a truly significant, positive impact.
+This can provide a platform for our mutual understanding early on (or we can early on realize that there are considerable discrepancies between us).

 WINNING AND SUCCESS